Tuesday, January 31, 2012

 4. The Giants' Legacy.
 No, winning an 8th NFL Championship isn't appreciably more prestigious than winning a 7th.
 But Eli, Justin and Osi could well be playing the game that will mean the difference between being a contender for the Pro Football Hall of Fame, and getting into it for sure.
 The same could be said of coach Tom Coughlin.

 5. Pressure.
-In spite of having to build on their legacy, the Giants need that a lot less than the Pats do.
-True, the Pats won 3 Super Bowls that were close, but the first time they were the underdogs (to the St. Louis Rams), the second time they were playing a team that had never been there before and was nervous (the Carolina Panthers), and the third time they were playing a team that had a history of choking (the Philadelphia Eagles).
+In spite of having to build on their legacy, the G-Men need that a lot less than the Pats do.
+True, the Pats won 3 Super Bowls that were close, but the 1st time, they were the underdogs (to the St. Louis Rams); the 2nd time, they were playing a team that had never been there before and was nervous (the Carolina Panthers); and, the 3rd time, they were playing a team that had a history of choking (the Philadelphia Eagles).

 The Giants are under a lot less pressure.
 I'm not saying they can relax, but they'll go into Lucas Oil Stadium a lot less stressed.
 A lot less.